Quantifying over Boolean announcements: Boolean arbitrary public announcement logic

-We also distinguish the language $\langel$ of \emph{epistemic logic} (without the constructs $[\phi]\phi$ and $\Box\phi$) and the language $\langpl$ of \emph{propositional logic} (without additionally the construct $K_a \phi$), also known as the \emph{booleans}.
-Formula variables for booleans are $\phi_0, \psi_0$, etc.
+We also distinguish the language $\langel$ of \emph{epistemic logic} (without the constructs $[\phi]\phi$ and $\Box\phi$) and the language $\langpl$ of \emph{propositional logic} (without additionally the construct $K_a \phi$), also known as the \emph{Booleans}.
+Booleans are denoted $\phi_0, \psi_0$, etc.